santiment/academy/src/docs/metrics/social-volume/index.md

 > AND NOT ((san AND francisco) OR (san AND fran) OR (san AND diego) OR (san AND
 > marino) OR (san AND jose))

-which includes documents containg `santiment` or `san` but excludes documents that contain common phrases containing `san` like `San Francisco`.
+which includes documents containing `santiment` or `san` but excludes documents that contain common phrases containing `san` like `San Francisco`.

 The arbitrary search term can be: